Hikvision AcuSense NVR User Manual - NVR IPCAMERA SECURITY

 Hikvision AcuSense NVR User Manual

-AcuSense technology embeds deep-learning algorithms into select and recorders to automatically detect humans and vehicles through real-time video analytics and push instant notifications to users' mobile devices.
+Hikvision AcuSense technology embeds deep-learning algorithms into select security cameras and video recorders to automatically detect humans and vehicles through real-time video analytics and push instant notifications to users’ mobile devices.

 By minimizing false alarms triggered by animals, falling leaves, heavy rain, and other moving objects, AcuSense enables businesses and homeowners to focus security resources on real threats.Easy and affordable Artificial Intelligence has come to the mass market and a diverse set of users.
 Read on to learn more.